Melicope latifolia

-Melicope latifolia is a plant in the family Rutaceae.
+Melicope latifolia is a space of flowering plant in the family Rutaceae.
 The specific epithet latifolia means 'broad-leaved'.

 Description

 Melicope latifolia grows up as a shrub or tree to 30 m tall.
 Inflorescences are often dense and measure up to 24 cm long.
 The fruits are elliptic and measure up to 0.45 cm long.

 Distribution and habitat

 Melicope latifolia is native to Myanmar, Malesia, Papuasia, Samoa, the Santa Cruz Islands, and Vanuatu.
 In Sabah (Borneo) its habitat is forests and open places from sea-level to 600 m elevation.

 Uses

 In Peninsular Malaysia and Indonesia, the plant's leaves have been used in the treatment of cramps and fevers.
 In Indonesia, the plant's resin has been used as a varnish or adhesive.